Irene - Water System Advisor

 ‘It’s great that I can learn on the job.’

 To provide sound advice, I combine our data with knowledge and experience from the surrounding area.
-In this job, you need to be able to read maps and have insight so that you can make connections between construction drawings, water levels, and water level areas.
+In this job, you need to be able to read maps and have insight so that you can make connections between construction drawings, water levels, and water level regulation plan areas.

 Trust

-We work together to achieve the right water balance.
-But we believe that a good work-life balance is just as important!Withus, you can combine meaningful work with job satisfaction and good employment conditions.
+We work together to get the water balance just right.
+But we think a good work-life balance is just as important!
+When you work for us, you can combine meaningful work with job satisfaction and great terms of employment.